pocon/Computer-Club/Week 2/Exercises/caesar_challenge.md

 # Done?
 This solution is due on the 14th so you can ask questions on Tuesday or on the Google Group!
 I will tell you how to submit on Tuesday!

 The winner gets a $20 iTunes voucher, your code MUST WORK to win.
+The challenge will be scored based on its:
+- Scope: To what extent does the code implement the features specified in this document
+- Correctness: To what extent is the code consistent with the specifications and free of bugs
+- Design: To what extent is the code written well (clearly, efficiently and logically)
-The winner will be the person with the best code.
-There will be other prizes so please at least attempt it!
+- Style: To what extent is the code readable (commented, variables named logically) There will be other prizes so please at least attempt it!

 Found a problem (or a spelling error, there will be many)?
 Summit a pull request or tell me on the groups!